ghermaico135/Portfolio/Readme.md

 ### Prerequisites

-In order to run this project you need:
+IIn order to run this project you need:

-install a text editor
+- vscode.

+- git.

+- set up an index.html document.
+- set up a style.css document.

 ### Setup

 Clone this repository to your desired folder:

-Run this commands:
+Navigate to the directory where you want clone this project in your computer Run this commands:

 ```sh
   cd Desktop
   git clone "https://github.com/ghermaico135/Portfolio"
 ```

+## Install

+Install this project with this command:

+### Usage

+To run the project, execute the following command by opening the vscode with the command `code .`

 ### Deployment